BV-BRC/BV-BRC-Docs/docroot/tutorial/docking/docking.md

 ![Select File of SMILES Strings](./images/ligand_library_selection_select_file_of_smiles.png "Select File of SMILES Strings")

  *  By using the **Select a workspace File of SMILES Strings** option.
 Here you may choose an existing workspace file of SMILES strings from the workspace or upload a new file from your computer.
-This file can be fromatted in two ways.
-The file can contain the ID, name and SMILE string seperated by tabs.
+This file can be formatted in two ways.
+The file can contain the ID, name and SMILE string separated by tabs.
    ```
    DB00135   Tyrosine    N[C@@H](CC1=CC=C(O)C=C1)C(O)=O
    DB00515   Cisplatin    [H][N]([H])([H])[Pt](Cl)(Cl)[N]([H])([H])[H]
 ```
-Or, the file can contain solely the ID and the SMILE seperated by tabs.
+Or the file can contain solely the ID, and the SMILE separated by tabs.
 For example:
 ```
     Tyrosine    N[C@@H](CC1=CC=C(O)C=C1)C(O)=O